 There isn’t any available nutritional data on ovaries to date.

 “Sweetbreads” is the culinary name for the thymus or the pancreas.
-Butchers sell sweetbreads which contains a mixture of the pancreas and thymus; and sometimes the brain is included.
+Butchers sell sweetbreads which contains a mixture of the pancreas and thymus and sometimes includes the brain.

 Tactics for Picky Eaters